jon-edward/wiki-categories/README.md

 The script generates a `.index` file in the root directory and each of its bins - this should be interpreted as an array of unsigned 32-bit integers.
-This array described the names of the bins (in the case of the root directory), and the ids of the categories contained within the bin (in the case of a category bin).
+This array describes the names of the bins (in the case of the root directory), and the ids of the categories contained within the bin (in the case of a category bin).